pathoam/solana/bench-exchange/README.md

     accounts owned by the submitter of the order request.
 They can only be canceled by their owner but can be used by anyone in a match.
 They contain the same information as the order request.
+  - Multi-asset Orders are orders which have more than one asset amount in either the offer or accept field

 - Price spread
   - The difference between the two matching orders.
 The spread is the profit of the matcher initiating the swap request.